OpenTranslationBible/open-bible/en-GB/55.2 Timothy/md/2-timothy-04.md

 ## 2 Timothy 4:22

-The Lord be with your spirit.
+May the Lord be with your spirit.
-Grace be with you.
+May grace be with you.